-Public Affairs at Illinois displays data through the Online Directory relative to the current faculty, staff, and students.
-Our goals are to make the information easily accessible, to protect privacy when necessary, and to give each campus community member (user) as much control over his own information as possible.
+Public Affairs at Illinois provides directory information for faculty, staff, students, departments, and services at the Urbana-Champaign campus.
+Our goals are to make important contact information easily accessible, to protect privacy when necessary, and to give each member of the campus community as much control over his or her own data as possible.

-In units that choose to use Web Services' Profile Editor, the personal profile can be edited by the subject personally, or by the Campus Communication Officer (CCO) for your unit.
-The subject will also have the ability to give proxy power to another staff member (e.g., a department might decide to have a secretary enter information for all faculty members to ensure timely completion and a uniform look).
+An employee's profile can be edited by the employee personally or by the Chief Communications Officer (CCO) for his or her unit.
+Employees also have the ability to grant Editor privileges to another staff member (e.g., a department might decide to have a secretary enter information for all faculty members).

-Campus units can also use the Profile Editor to create a more robust listing in the Online Directory.
-Campus Communication Officers will be given permissions to change any departments listing that have department codes in their jurisdiction.
-Most will give proxy permissions to selected individuals within departments.
+Campus units can use Webtools to enhance their Directory profiles.
+CCOs will be given permissions to change the profile for any department within their purview.
+Many CCOs grant proxy permissions to selected individuals within their departments.